rborden-appsec/yawast/docs/usage.md

 * `dns` - Provides information on the target's DNS environment, with options to search for subdomains and SRV records.
 * `ssl` - Performs a scan of the target's TLS / SSL configuration, using either SSL Labs or sslyze (bundled).

-For detailed information, just call `yawast -h` to see the help page.
-To see information for a specific command, call `yawast <command> -h` for full details.
+For detailed information, just enter `yawast -h` to see the help information.
+To see information for a specific command, use `yawast <command> -h` for full details.

 #### Scan Command